Marc Gosselin, MD, President and Medical Director

-Dr. Marc Gosselin is Sirius’s Medical Director.
-He is an emergency physician in Sainte-Agathe-des-Monts (QC), who also specializes in sports medicine, family medicine and wilderness medicine.
-From 2000 to 2008, he was director of emergency medicine at the Centre de santé et de services sociaux in Saint-Jérôme.
+Dr. Marc Gosselin is Sirius’s Medical Director and new President.
+He is trained in family Medicine with a certification in Emergency Medicine , Mountain Medicine and Sports Medicine.
+He has worked for the last 20 years as an emergency physician in the Laurentians.
+From 2000 to 2008, he was director of the department of Emergency Medicine at Saint-Jérôme Hospital and then transferred to Ste-Agathe-des-Monts Hospital until 2017.
 In addition to being medical director for Sirius, Dr. Gosselin is also medical director for the Centre de médecine sportive des Laurentides (CMSL) and for Ironman Mont-Tremblant.
-He is a member of the Canadian Academy of Sport and Exercise Medicine, the Association québécoise des médecins du sport and the Wilderness Medical Society.
+He is a member of the Canadian Academy of Sport and Exercise Medicine, the Association Québécoise des Médecins du Sport as well as the Wilderness Medical Society.
 Dr. Gosselin has worked as a visiting physician in numerous locations in Canada’s northern regions.
 He has an extensive personal background in outdoor pursuits and sports, as a triathlete, mountain biker, mountaineer, rock climber, telemarker and ski instructor.

 Carl Grondines, Director of Clinical Services